 3 truths about cardio for exercise and losing weight:

-- You can do too much of the same cardio exercises week after week, and stop losing weight?
+- You can do too much of the same exercises week after week, and wonder why you are not losing weight?

 - Too much cardio can cause muscle loss.
 Among other things, you need muscle mass to burn calories efficiently.

-- The right amount of cardio can help you build endurance, get fit and healthy, and stay motivated and focused on your weight loss goals.
+- The right amount can help you build endurance, get fit and healthy, and stay motivated and focused on your weight loss goals.

 There are many ways to exercise with cardio, and all of them are good for improving overall fitness and shedding pounds.